Soapbox

 Put control destinations on Twin Cities freeway interchange signs.
 Long ago, some visionary decided that freeway guide signs in the Twin Cities area would not use control destinations to help motorists navigate.
 Freeways here do not have names, and so (with rare exception) only route numbers and directions are used inside the beltway.
 Traveling through Minneapolis and St. Paul, the control destinations of St. Cloud, Albert Lea, Madison and Duluth are not mentioned until the driver is well through the core cities (generally) at the beltway.
 Drive through Kansas City if you want to see good use of control cities on freeway signs, especially along the beltways.

-Improvements: That section of I-494 is currently slated for widening after 2006, and any widening of 494 would require reconstruction of the entire interchange.
+Improvements: Any further widening of 494 would require reconstruction of the entire interchange.
 One clever plan that requires little additional land uses one flyover ramp (N to W) with widened loops extending beyond the directional ramps of the semi-cloverleaf.

 Improvements: None planned that I've seen.
 Probably, like I noted above, awaiting a decision on moving the airport terminal.